ramonaferrarii/ResearchTrack1-Assignment2/README.md

 ## How the code was developed
 The code was developed step by step and the first node implemented was (a). \
 The nodes communicates through messages; for this reason in the project there is folder, named *msg* and inside there is the file `msg.struct.msg` which defines the structure of the (custom) ROS message: position ("float 64 x" and "float64 y") and velocity ("float64 vel_x" and "float64 vel_y") of the robot.
-If we want to include a message in our project it's also required to modify the `CMakeLists.txt`. \
+If a message is included in the project, it's required to modify the `CMakeLists.txt`. \
 Then, in the folder *scripts* a file named `action_client.py` is created and this is the pseudo code:
 ```python
 Import the necessary modules and libraries